Last Updated on February 13, 2021 by Julia Wilson

 What is the primordial pouch?

-The primordial pouch is a loose flap of skin which runs along the length of the belly but is most pronounced towards the rear, just in front of the hind legs.
-It can often be seen swaying from side to side when the cat moves.
+The primordial pouch is a loose flap of skin which runs along the length of the cat’s belly but is most pronounced towards the rear.
+It can often be seen swaying from side to side when the cat walks or trots.

 Pet owners often attribute the primordial pouch to weight gain, but it is common on cats of all shapes and sizes, even slim ones.